-The NW hotspot spectrum (Fig. 6 top pane) flattens from -0.73 \pm 0.01 to -0.61 ± 0.01 within 19-21 kpc.
-Beyond this, the spectrum steepens to -0.77 ± 0.01 and thereafter flattens again to -0.62 \pm 0.01 at \sim 24.5 kpc, before experiencing a further steepening beyond 25 kpc.
-A significant tendency for the spectral index to flatten over the SE hotspot is apparent from Figure 6 (middle pane).
-The effect is subtle ($\Delta \alpha \leq -0.05$) nonetheless consistent; with a steady decline in α from -0.76 ± 0.01 to -0.57 ± 0.01 ($\Delta \alpha$ = -0.2), plausibly indicating acceleration of high energy electrons as would be expected in the case of typical classical double (FR II) radio galaxies.
-Unlike the SE, there is no clear trend in the NW hotspot spectra and except for the first integration point, the spectral distributions for the NW hotspot are slightly broader than the SE at all our fiducial locations; this is expected from the larger random errors in the NW hotspot due to its comparatively narrower distribution on the sky.
+The NW hotspot spectrum (Fig. 6 top pane) flattens from -0.73 $\pm$ 0.01 to $-0.61 \pm 0.01$ within the first 2 kpc radius from the edge of the hotspot integration region.
+Beyond this, the spectrum steepens to $-0.77 \pm 0.01$ and thereafter flattens again to $-0.62 \pm 0.01$ at $\sim 24.5$ kpc, before experiencing a further steepening towards the end of the integration region.
+A significant tendency for the spectral index to flatten over the SE hotspot is apparent from Figure 6 (middle pane), except for the final 3 points of integration at the tail end of the spectrum.
+The effect is subtle ( $\Delta \alpha \le -0.05$ ) nonetheless consistent; with a steady decline in $\alpha$ from $-0.76 \pm 0.01$ to $-0.57 \pm 0.01$ ( $\Delta \alpha$ = -0.2), plausibly indicating acceleration of high energy electrons as would be expected in the case of typical classical double (FR II ) radio galaxies.
+Unlike the SE, there is no clear trend in NW hotspot spectra and except for the first integration point, the spectra for the NW hotspot is slightly broader than the SE at all our fiducial locations; this is expected from the larger random errors in the NW hotspot due to its comparatively narrower distribution.